NewCircleMovement/tinkuy/README.md

 _Important:_ when changes are done that affects the outpage of the pages, this test will likely fail, - verify that the behaviour is as expected, and then move the content of `test2/result` into `test2/expected`.

 This is just a quick hack to be able to test, if the application runs, and has the expected output.
 On the long run, it would make sense to replace this with a selenium tests, or similar.

+# Sample data

+There is an sample database in `test2/sample-db.pgsql.xz`.
+All user information has been anonymised, and every user has the password `12345678`.
+Some user logins with different roles are:

+- 20email@example.com is an admin
+- 420email@example.com is a normal member (type 3)
+- 147email@example.com is an extended member (type 5)
+- 183email@example.com is a professional member (type 6)
+- 128email@example.com is passive